MIDDLE SCHOOL BATTLE OF THE BOOKS OVERVIEW

 -

-Attend the Kickoff on January 11th from 10:00-11:00am!
-We are excited to get started and we hope you are, too.
+Attend the Kickoff in the Library's Auditorium on January 10th at 10:00am!
+We are excited to get started, and we hope you are, too.

 -